Asabiyyah

-'Asabiyyah (عصبيّة, also 'asabiyya, 'group feeling' or 'social cohesion') is a concept of social solidarity with an emphasis on unity, group consciousness, and a sense of shared purpose and social cohesion, originally used in the context of tribalism and clanism.
+'Asabiyyah (عصبيّة, also 'asabiyya, 'group feeling' or 'social cohesion') is a concept of social solidarity with an emphasis on unity, group consciousness, and a sense of shared purpose and social cohesion, originally primarily used in the context of tribalism and clanism.

-Asabiyya is neither necessarily nomadic nor based on blood relations; rather, it resembles a philosophy of classical republicanism.
 In the modern period, it is generally analogous to solidarity.
-However, it is often negatively associated because it can sometimes suggest nationalism or partisanship, i.e., loyalty to one's group regardless of circumstances.
+However, it is often negatively associated because it can widely used in ethnically and linguistically nationalism or partisanship, i.e., loyalty to one's group regardless of circumstances.